hove-io/ntfs-specification/ntfs_en.md

 # Introduction

 NTFS is Kisio Digital's data exchange format : Navitia Transit Feed Specification.
-It aims to replace the CSV/Fusio format by addressing its weaknesses and managing all types of data in a single format (schedules, ODT, etc.).
+It aims to replace the CSV/Fusio format by addressing its weaknesses and managing all types of data in a single format (timetables, ODT, etc.).

 This new data format is strongly based on the GTFS data format (https://developers.google.com/transit/gtfs/reference?hl=en-US), with some enhancements allowing a more exhaustive description of the data.
 As such, the data format is constantly evolving (see [changelog](./ntfs_changelog_fr.md)).